 Here are nine reasons why you should wipe the frost off your computer screen, unthaw your library card and start planning your summer vacation right now.

 When you sign up for emails from travel-deal aggregators such as BookingBuddy or TripAdvisor, you’ll have plenty of time to wait for that just-right bargain to land into your inbox.
 “Airfare deals and hotel discounts go on all year, and you never know when the next deal will come,” Schrage says.
 Some resorts and destinations offer early-bird discounts, up 55% off, he says: “For certain popular places, you have to start sooner than later or you’ll miss out entirely.”
-Also, be sure to check NEA Click & Save, which sells discounted airfare, hotel reservations, cruises and more.

 By now, holiday shopping is over, so the accompanying financial stress should be behind you soon.
 Thinking about summer now will help you create a vacation budget and start saving up.
 “You’ll do less damage to your overall financial picture if you do this,” Schrage says.
 “You save gradually through the year to stay ahead of the curve.
 The last thing you want after an amazing summer experience is to get nagged by a credit-card balance that you can’t pay off in time.”

 Another way to pay piecemeal is through layaway plans, which some resorts and destinations offer.
 But you can’t do this if you procrastinate.
 “You can put a small deposit to confirm the reservation and pay the remainder over time, interest-free,” says travel planner Christine Hardenberger, aka “The Vacation Architect,” who specializes in Disney/Universal Studios getaways and cruises.
 “The earlier you book, the more time you have to pay.”